We all have questions. Here are answers to some common questions we receive. Send us an email if yours isn't on our list.

 Employment and Collaboration

-Currently we are looking for a talented "Software Engineer" that has a passion for neuroscience and education.
+Currently we are looking for teachers that have a passion for neuroscience and are good at making lesson plans.

 We love collaborating with our customers.
 If you are an educator or teacher that has an idea for a new lesson plan, experiment, or has developed one then we would love to hear from you.
 We also are looking to reach out with museums and work on neuroscience based exhibits where the user can really interact with the exhibit.